-You can add and remove websites from an Optimizely installation, perhaps to create short-lived campaign websites.
+You can add and remove websites from a CMS installation, perhaps to create short-lived campaign websites.

 Go to Admin > Configuration > Manage Sites.
 You can see an overview of existing websites in your installation.
 These websites share the same database, content types and templates, making it easy to set up new websites.
 You can also define whether content, such as blocks, folders, and media , should be shared or site-specific.